Friendr-NNF/friendr/README.md

 # Important!

-When making a new page, make sure to give each className a unique identifier to prevent conflicting CSS rules to affect more than one `.jsx` page
+When making a new page, make sure to give each className a unique identifier to prevent conflicting CSS rules affecting more than one `.jsx` page

 <!-- TOC --><a name="useful-resources"></a>
 # Useful resources